Sex and Love Addiction is a behavioural addiction, which is an addiction like any other but to something you do rather than a substance you take.

 Learn everything you can about your addiction and why you might have it.
 By doing this you will get a stronger sense of self, who you are, and who you want to be and be able to better resist the temptations of a hook-up or a new romance.

 If you do have your attention grabbed by a romantic or sexual possibility try not to make it your highest priority.
 Make sure you fulfil all your work, social and family commitments first and lead your life as fully as you were before this person came along.
+If this impulse is controlling your day, consider speaking with an addiction counsellor to help mitigate the compulsion.
+Alternatively, speak with a sex therapist who can provide logical solutions and responses in controlling and managing sexual urges.

 Try not to turn to romantic partners or others to give you validation – that needs to come from you.
 The more you can believe in yourself and value yourself, the more others will admire and respect you.